Treatment of thyroid cancer (carcinoma) in Germany

-Endoscopic surgeries.
+- Endoscopic surgeries.
 After an open removal of the thyroid gland, a scar remains on the neck, which creates a cosmetic defect.
 Endoscopic removal of the thyroid gland is used as an alternative method of surgical treatment.
-Thin instruments are inserted through small incisions in the neck.
+Thin instruments are inserted through the small incisions in the neck.

 The following medicines have been already used:

 German university hospitals develop new chemotherapy programs that could slow down the growth of the tumour and prolong life for patients with anaplastic thyroid cancer.

 Best clinics for the thyroid cancer treatment in Germany:

 University Hospital Ulm